-Once little more than a derelict site with makeshift amenities, Lighthouse View was the second Arboretum project to be completed in Fort Williams Park.
+Once little more than a derelict site with makeshift amenities, Lighthouse View was the second Ecology Project site completed by the Friends of Fort Williams Park.
 It now provides a lovely view as visitors approach Portland Head Light, and is an inviting entrance to the south end of the Cliff Walk.
-Adjacent to the most highly-trafficked area in the Park, this project provided a wonderful opportunity to raise awareness and inspire an expanded stewardship of the Park by removing exotic invasive plants and showcasing the potential of native flora.
+Adjacent to the most highly trafficked area in the Park, this project provided a wonderful opportunity to raise awareness and inspire an expanded stewardship of the Park by removing exotic invasive plants and showcasing the potential of native flora.

 Consisting of a diverse array of native wildflowers and grasses, the small but vibrant meadow offers a changing palette of color, and is a highly attractive habitat for pollinators and birds.
-In addition to landscape improvements, existing site functions were enhanced and better integrated, permitting a greater expanse of vegetation and unobstructed views from the vendor plaza, lawn, paths and overlook.
+In addition to landscape improvements, existing site functions were enhanced and better integrated, permitting a greater expanse of vegetation and unobstructed views from the food vendor plaza, lawn, paths and overlook.

 Historic Feature: Portland Head Light

 Perched atop a rocky headland at the entrance of the primary shipping channel into Portland Harbor, Portland Head Light was built between 1787 and 1791 at the directive of George Washington, and is the oldest lighthouse in Maine.

 Please visit the Portland Head Light website for more information about the history of the lighthouse.

 Featured Problematic Plant: black swallow-wort (Cynanchum louiseae)

 Native to Eurasia, black swallow-wort is a herbaceous twining perennial vine that grows in clumps of several to many stems reaching 6 feet or more each year.
 It has pairs of glossy dark-green leaves and small purplish-black star-shaped flowers borne in clusters throughout summer and early fall.
 Pollinated flowers form long, slender, milkweed-like pods that split along a seam when ripe to reveal seeds attached to cottony parachutes that are easily set adrift by wind.

 Extremely tenacious, swallow-worts have vigorous rhizomes that spread horizontally underground to sprout new plants, forming extensive patches that smother beneficial plants and prevent their regeneration.
 A member of the milkweed family, swallow-wort is a confusing host to the Monarch Butterfly, whose larvae can’t digest the foliage and die on the vine.